Aadi0729/Packet-Forwarding-Routing/README.md

 - Experiment with dynamic routing protocols like RIP, OSPF, or EIGRP.
 - Include Wireshark captures for deeper packet analysis.

+## 🤝 Contributing

+🚀 I'm thrilled to share my latest project with you on GitHub!
+If you find it helpful, inspiring, or just plain awesome, I’d be incredibly grateful if you could ⭐ star the repository!

 ### 📬 Contact:

 For any questions, suggestions or collaboration opportunities, feel free to reach out: